dlt-hub/dlt/docs/website/docs/pipelines/strapi.md

 3. To make sure that everything is loaded as expected, use the command:

 `dlt pipeline <pipeline_name> show`
-(For example, the pipeline_name for the above pipeline is `strapi`, you may also use any custom name instead.)
+(For example, the pipeline_name for the above pipeline is `strapi_pipeline`, you may also use any custom name instead)